Midtrans/midtrans-php/README.md

 [![Build Status](https://travis-ci.org/veritrans/veritrans-php.svg)](https://travis-ci.org/veritrans/veritrans-php)

+Veritrans is now :arrow_right: [Midtrans](https://midtrans.com)

-Veritrans :heart: PHP!
+Midtrans :heart: PHP!

-This is the all new PHP client library for Veritrans 2.0.
-This is the official PHP wrapper for Veritrans Payment API.
-Visit [https://www.veritrans.co.id](https://www.veritrans.co.id) for more information about the product and see documentation at [http://docs.veritrans.co.id](http://docs.veritrans.co.id) for more technical details.
+This is the Official PHP wrapper/library for Midtrans Payment API.
+Visit [https://midtrans.com](https://midtrans.com) for more information about the product and see documentation at [http://docs.midtrans.com](http://docs.midtrans) for more technical details.

-## Installation
+## 1. Installation

-### Composer Installation
+### 1.a Composer Installation

 If you are using [Composer](https://getcomposer.org), add this require line to your `composer.json` file: